severalnines/docs/user-guide/mysql/nodes.rst

 	- Initiates a system reboot on this host.

 * **Rebuild Node**
 	- Rebuilds the node by streaming backup from a master node using Percona Xtrabackup.
-ClusterControl will automatically start the Group Replication once the rebuild job succeded.
+ClusterControl will automatically start the Group Replication once the rebuild job succeed.

 .. caution:: 'Rebuild Node' will wipe out the node's MySQL datadir.